← Back to Blog

 Source: Freddie Mac PMMS historical data / FRED St. Louis Fed.

 If you bought at or near the 2022–2023 peak, a refinance is worth modeling right now — especially if you locked in at 7%+.
-Rates have dropped nearly 170 basis points from the October 2023 high.
-The general rule is that a refinance makes financial sense when you can drop your rate by at least 0.75%–1.0% and you plan to stay in the home long enough to recoup the closing costs (typically 2–3% of the loan amount).
+Rates are still well below the October 2023 high, but they are not back to the 2020–2021 lows.
+The general rule is that a refinance makes financial sense when the payment, APR, total interest, new balance, closing costs and expected time in the home survive a break-even test.

 Use the mortgage calculator to compare your current payment against what a refinance at today's rates would look like.